 Jackie is the writer and designer of the Aurealis Award-winning Burger Force comic book series, and the founding and commissioning editor of comedy writing and performance collective The Fanciful Fiction Auxiliary.

 She holds a PhD in history and political science and is an honorary research fellow at The University of Queensland.

-Samantha Schraag is a BA student (English Literature) and writer, interested in food, fashion and storytelling.
-She previously worked in library services developing storytelling programs for both young and older readers, and facilitated the Mount Isa City Library Writers Group.
-She developed the first Mount Isa Writers Festival and is a regular ABC Open contributor and guest blogger.
-Samantha shares her home with a loving and long-suffering partner, and two precocious cats.
+Samantha Schraag is a Brisbane-based arts worker, literature student and writer.
+She previously worked in library services developing literature programs for both young and older readers, and facilitated the Mount Isa City Library Writers Group.
+She developed the first Mount Isa Writers Festival and is an ABC Open contributor and guest blogger.
+Samantha is interested in food, fashion and storytelling, and enjoys any anime featuring a cat.

 Project Officer, The Australian Writer's Marketplace

 Catherine Moller is a Brisbane-based editor and writer of speculative fiction.
 In 2015, she graduated with a Master of Arts (Writing, Editing and Publishing) from the University of Queensland, where her graduate dissertation examined representations of diversity in fantasy cartography.
 In addition to publishing, Catherine has a background in medical administration and customer service, and has worked across a number of Australian publishing and arts organisations, including the Brisbane Writers Festival, UQP, Harper Collins, and ORIGO Education.

 if:book Australia is a leading developer of experimental publishing and exploration.
 Simon's work and reporting on how readers engage with digital publishing has seen him travel the globe to discuss and explore the challenges and opportunities for writers in a digital space.